 - Dashboards filling up with data

 All of that makes the program feel active, organized, and under control.
-And these things do matter - if no training is happening at all, that is a problem.
+And these things do matter.
+If no training is happening at all, that is a problem.
 Baseline awareness, policy education, and phishing simulations all have a role to play.

 But activity is not the same as risk reduction.
 A program can be busy without being especially effective.
 Employees can complete training without changing behavior and a phishing campaign can run on schedule without telling you much about real-world exposure.